kharnish/TSP_analysis/README.md

 Happy investing!

-*I am not an expert and this is just a tool; use at your own discression.*
+*I am not an expert and this is just a tool; use at your own discretion.*